apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 By defining affinity groups and assigning VMs to them, the user or administrator can influence (but not dictate) which VMs should run on either the same or separate hosts.
-This feature is to let users specify the affinity groups to which a VM can belong.
-VMs with the same “host anti-affinity” type won’t be on the same host.
-This serves to increase fault tolerance.
+This feature allows users to specify the affinity groups to which a VM can belong.
+VMs with the same “host anti-affinity” type won’t be on the same host, which serves to increase fault tolerance.
 If a host fails, another VM offering the same service (for example, hosting the user's website) is still up and running on another host.
-It also lets the user specify that VMs with the same "host affinity" type run on the same host.
-This can be useful in ensuring connectivity and minimum latency in between guest VMs.
+It also allows users to specify that VMs with the same "host affinity" type must run on the same host, which can be useful in ensuring connectivity and low latency between guest VMs.
+"non-strict host anti-affinity" is similar to, but more flexible than, "host anti-affinity".
+In that case VMs are deployed to different hosts as long as there are enough hosts to satisfy the requirement, otherwise they might be deployed to the same host.
+"non-strict host affinity" is similar to, but more flexible than, "host affinity", VMs are ideally placed together in the same host, but only if possible.

-The scope of an affinity group is per user account.
+The scope of an affinity group is on an account level.

 Creating a New Affinity Group